-I recently had the pleasure of travelling to Sayulita, a small surf beach in Mexico.
-With a plethora of small businesses that will steal your heart, this charming, eclectic, community oriented village is located just 30 minutes from Puerto Vallarta.
+I recently had the pleasure of traveling to Sayulita, a small surf town in Mexico.
+With a plethora of small businesses that will steal your heart, this charming, eclectic, community-oriented paradise is located just about 45-minutes from Puerto Vallarta.

 The people are friendly and beautiful, the food is delicious and healthy (lots of vegan options).
-The main surf beach was busy but not too crowded and the water was pleasantly wavy.
-I didn't try surfing this time but I will definitely take lessons when I go back (hopefully soon).
+The main surf beach was busy but not too crowded.

 We arrived in the early afternoon, and the first place that caught my eye was Orangy Juice Bar.
 The smoothies there gave me life!!
 Everything they made was amazingly fresh and healthy and the owners (who are originally from Canada) are very kind – I was pleased to find out that we were staying only a block away...
 I had smoothies every day from here.